An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Introduction

-Reeb graphs have also been studied for higher dimensional manifolds and simplicial complexes.
-An algorithm for computing Reeb graph for a $3$-manifold embedded in $\mathbb{R}^3$ is proposed in \cite{tierny2009loop}.
-The first Reeb graph algorithm on an arbitrary simplicial complex is given in \cite{chiang2005simple}.
-Pascucci et al. \cite{cole2003loops}, presented an online method that computes the graph by calculating the Reeb graph of the restriction of the input scalar field on the $2$-skeleton of the input mesh.
+Reeb graphs have also been studied for higher-dimensional manifolds and simplicial complexes.
+An algorithm for computing Reeb graph for a $3$-manifold embedded in $\mathbb{R}^3$ is proposed in~\cite{tierny2009loop}.
+The first Reeb graph algorithm on an arbitrary simplicial complex is given in~\cite{chiang2005simple}.
 This algorithm can handle a non-manifold input, but its worse case time complexity is quadratic.
-Reeb graph for a varying scalar function is studied in \cite{edelsbrunner2004time}.
-Other Reeb graphs algorithms can be found in~\cite{pascucci2007robust,doraiswamy2009efficient,Salman12,HWW10,doraiswamy2008efficient}.
-Approximating Reeb graphs algorithms can be found in~\cite{biasotti2000extended,hilaga2001topology}.
+Reeb graph for a varying scalar function is studied in~\cite{edelsbrunner2004time}.
+Other Reeb graphs algorithms can be found in~\cites{pascucci2007robust,doraiswamy2009efficient,Salman12,HWW10,doraiswamy2008efficient}.
+Approximate Reeb graphs algorithms can be found in~\cites{biasotti2000extended,hilaga2001topology}.
 However, such algorithms may lead to inaccurate results.
-Data retrieval from the Reeb graphs, also refereed to by \textit{augmented Reeb graphs}, have been also studied and some algorithms have been presented.
-See for instance \cite{ge2011data,tung2004augmented,biasotti2008reeb}.
+Data retrieval from the Reeb graphs, also referred to as \textit{augmented Reeb graphs}, has also been studied, and some algorithms have been presented, for instance~\cites{ge2011data,tung2004augmented,biasotti2008reeb}.

 A loop-free Reeb graph, also called a contour tree, has been used extensively in data analysis and data visualization.
-Algorithms for computing such graphs can be found in~\cite{carr2003computing,raichel2014avoiding,chiang2005simple,van1997contour,tarasov1998construction}.
-Contour tree have been used for scientific visualization~\cite{pascucci2004multi}, volume rendering~\cite{weber2002topology}, terrain applications~\cite{besl1992method,gupta1995manufacturing}.
-Contour tree data retrieval is studied in \cite{,gueunet2016contour}.
-For a thorough introduction to contour tree and its applications the reader is referred to~\cite{carr2004topological,raichel2014avoiding} and the references within.\\
+Algorithms for computing such graphs can be found in~\cites{carr2003computing,raichel2014avoiding,chiang2005simple,van1997contour,tarasov1998construction}.
+Contour tree have been used for scientific visualization~\cite{pascucci2004multi}, volume rendering~\cite{weber2002topology}, terrain applications~\cites{besl1992method,gupta1995manufacturing}.
+Contour tree data retrieval is studied in~\cite{gueunet2016contour}.
+For a thorough introduction to the contour tree and its applications, the reader is referred to~\cites{carr2004topological,raichel2014avoiding} and the references within.